Cell Size Control

 Systems Biology

-Understanding the principles underlying genetic control circuits will be a central aim of biological research in the coming decade.
+Understanding the principles underlying genetic control circuits is a central aim of biological research.
 These principles, when found, should provide a unifying framework for understanding disparate natural systems and aid in the design of robust synthetic circuits for medical and engineering purposes.
+The response of single cell organisms to their environment provides an important context to study these questions.

 Our Projects